Financial Adviser Guidance

 You can find our current guidance documents on this page.

-NEW - Tax Deductibility of Financial Advice Fees Guide
+Tax Deductibility of Financial Advice Fees Guide

 The FAAA, in collaboration with Chartered Accountants Australia and New Zealand, CPA Australia and the Institute of Public Accountants, has produced practical guidance for financial advisers to help determine whether all or part of a financial advice fee is deductible, how much may be claimed as a deduction and what records clients should keep to substantiate their claims.